zagorim/docker-speedball/README.md

     export TERM=xterm

 ##All configuration options
-All the environment variables you can/need to modify
+All the environment variables ( -e ) you can/need to modify

 ```
 MASTER_LOGIN        Required